 And yes, McKinsey people are fun and dynamic, but definitely not in a fraternal way – the firm is more structured and formal than its counterparts.
 It’s definitely a work hard, work hard culture with a little play thrown in.

 As mentioned before, if you join the firm as an undergrad, you’ll be expected to get your MBA after ~2 years.
 McKinsey is a big feeder into HBS, one of the most prestigious MBA programs available.
-If you stay with the company for 2 years afterwards, you could get your 2 years of higher education paid for – but you do have to work your butt off for 2 more years upon return.
+If you stay with the company for 2 years afterward, you could get your 2 years of higher education paid for – but you do have to work your butt off for 2 more years upon return.

-MCKINSEY & COMPANY INTERVIEWS AND RECRUITING
+MCKINSEY & COMPANY INTERVIEW TIPS & RECRUITING

 Who does McKinsey like to hire?
 They love new grads from the Ivies, of course, as well as Teach for America alum and Rhodes and Fulbright scholars.
 They’re also a strong recruiter of candidates with APDs (advanced professional degrees) – JD, Ph.D., MD, etc. – the top amongst the MBB firms.